iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.4-0.9.5.md

 latest stable release:
 [Upgrade iRedAdmin to the latest stable release](./migrate.or.upgrade.iredadmin.html)

+### Upgrade Roundcube webmail to the latest stable release (1.1.5)

+Please follow Roundcube official tutorial to upgrade Roundcube webmail to the latest stable release immediately: [How to upgrade Roundcube](https://github.com/roundcube/roundcubemail/wiki/Upgrade).

+Note: package `rsync` must be installed on your server before upgrading.

 ### [Linux] Fixed: not add ssh port number in Fail2ban config file (jail.local)

 !!! attention